 - Ensure the 14-15 other players you select have 8+ points of value or more

 - Fill your team with as many popular, secure players as possible

 - Ideally, get players with dual position eligibility.

 - Select players with favourable bye schedules, either very early or late.

 BONUS THEORY: PRACTICE PERFECT

-In our context, what I mean is Davvy Moale being in almost 30% of teams, when we know damn well he isn’t playing in week 1.
+In our context, what I mean is VALYNCE TE WHARE being in almost 25% of teams, when we know damn well he isn’t playing in week 1.
 Do not give me “he is just a place holder”.
 Do your damn research and put guys in your team who are a strong chance of playing.
 If you can’t find any, it means you should not be building teams based on having a specific number of cheapies that will not exist come TLT.

-We will be publishing specific content closer to the season on exactly who those cheapies might be, but the answers are already contained within our content.
+We will be publishing specific content closer to the season on exactly who those cheapies might be, but the answers will already be contained within our content.